 Sessions on school management included humor, lively discussion, and tools and tips for improving schools for students and staff.
 A geocaching activity inspired school leaders to use the three pillars of Prepared Mind, Healthy Body, and Performance Character with a little friendly competition in the fresh mountain air of Park City.

-Athlos academies holds two leadership conferences annually for educators and staff in the Athlos Academies network.
-The Athlos Academy Fall Leadership Institute is one of many ways that Athlos Academies stands out in K-12 education.
-Find out more at atlhlosacadamies.org.
+Athlos Academies holds two leadership conferences annually for educators and staff in the Athlos Academies network.
+The Athlos Academies Fall Leadership Institute is one of many ways that Athlos Academies stands out in K-12 education.
+Find out more at athlosacademies.org.